 - Ensuring that local clinical experts were involved in the decision making regarding identifying the correct youth for the Carlile Centre

 - Ensuring that there was a centralized point for coordination of referrals to support decision making.”

-The Central Addiction and Intake Team (CAIT) now has a youth clinician who will support the referral process, not just for the Carlile Centre, but also for other regional services to aid in simplifying access to the correct service for youth.
+The Central Addictions and Intake Team (CAIT) now has a youth clinician who will support the referral process, not just for the Carlile Centre, but also for other regional services to aid in simplifying access to the correct service for youth.